-- i. they are commercial in nature; - ii. the outcome returns a financial benefit at least equal to the cost incurred by borrowing to fund the schemes; - iii. after covering the cost of funding, a further financial or non-financial benefit accrues to the Council that directly or indirectly supports the objectives of the strategic plan or the medium term financial strategy.
+- i. they are commercial in nature; - ii. the outcome returns a financial benefit at least equal to the cost incurred by borrowing to fund the schemes;

 d) The use of New Homes Bonus for capital purposes in line with the Council's strategic plan priorities;